About the MCEPC

 The Council holds monthly dinner meetings at which keynote speakers are invited to speak on specific issues of interest to estate planners.
-These events are held from September through May (as noted below) at the William Penn Inn, located in Gwynedd, PA.
-With a pre-paid reservation, the cost of the dinner meeting is $40, $50 with CE credit.
-(Late charges and guest fees are additional.)
+These events are held from September through May at the William Penn Inn, located in Gwynedd, PA.

 Annually, the Council holds a seminar addressing a major estate planning topic of broader scope.

-Our annual seminar may qualify for Continuing Education Credits from such organizations as the PA State Board of Accountancy, the PA Continuing Legal Education Board, and the Certified Financial Planner Board of Standards, PA CE (Insurance).
+Our monthly programs and annual seminar typically qualify for Continuing Education Credits from such organizations as the PA State Board of Accountancy, the PA Continuing Legal Education Board, the Certified Financial Planner Board of Standards, and PA CE (Insurance).